ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/06q-quiz-2.md

 ### Quiz: Data types concept map

 ::: TODO
-- Remove this "concept map" quiz completely??
+- Prio 1: do we need this quiz "concept map" at all?
 :::

 :::::::::::::::::::::::::::::::::::::::: quiz ::::::::::::::::::::::::::::::::::::::::